 - have a history of infection of the vagina or penis

 - have a history of urinary tract infections or problems with urination

-- are eating less due to illness, surgery, or a change in your diet
+- are eating less or there is a change in your diet

 - have or have had problems with your pancreas, including pancreatitis or surgery on your pancreas

 - drink alcohol very often, or drink a lot of alcohol in the short term (“binge” drinking)

 - have type 1 diabetes.
 GLYXAMBI should not be used to treat people with type 1 diabetes